fermi-ad/erl-feconf-protocol/README.md

 }
 ```

 Returns the IP hostname/address of the hardware associated with a driver instance.
 Some ACNET devices control Ethernet-based hardware and it's useful to be able to determine this association programmatically.
-This request specifies the SSDN of a device on the front-end.
+The request specifies the SSDN of a device on the front-end.
 If the underlying driver talks to Ethernet equipment, the reply will contain the hostname or IP address of it.